-- Determine that all equipment is safe (for example, no sharp corners, cracks, or splinters) and all assistive devices (e.g., a walker) are in good working condition and properly adjusted for the height and mobility needs of the student prior to participation. - Only use regulation plastic ball hockey, cosom hockey sticks or a wooden/composite shaft with a full blade or plastic blade.
-Check shaft and blade for cracks or splinters. - Stick blades must be checked regularly to determine the blade is securely and safety attached to the stick. - The stick length must be appropriate for the height of the student. - Goalies must wear a protective face mask (for example, hockey helmet with a cage, a softball mask) properly fitted as per manufacturer's guidelines. - Goalies must wear gloves appropriate to activity (for example, ball glove).
+- Determine that all equipment is safe (for example, no sharp corners, cracks, or splinters) and all assistive devices (e.g., a walker) are in good working condition and properly adjusted for the height and mobility needs of the student prior to participation. - Use only regulation plastic ball hockey, cosom hockey sticks or a wooden/composite shaft with a full blade or plastic blade.
+Check shaft and blade for cracks or splinters. - Stick blades must be checked regularly to determine the blade is securely and safely attached to the stick. - Stick length must be appropriate to the height of the student. - Goalies must wear a protective face mask (for example, hockey helmet with a cage, a softball mask) properly fitted as per manufacturer's guidelines.

-• Use "soft" ball, (for example, P30, P40, foam ball, yarn ball, plastic or soft rubber puck).
+- Goalies to wear gloves appropriate for the activity (for example, ball glove). - Use "soft" ball, for example, P30, P40, foam ball, yarn ball, plastic or soft rubber puck.